 If an interest rate rises from 5% to 6%, an absolute calculation method will identify a 1% increase.
 Using a relative calculation method, you might say the interest rate has increased by 20% (because 1% is 20% of the original 5% rate).
 Using basis points prevents confusion about which method you are using.
 It’s a given that basis points align with the absolute method of calculation.
 In this example, you would say the rate has gone up by 100 basis points, which equals 1%.

-How basis points apply to credit card processing
+What are basis points in credit card processing?

 Payment processors that support interchange optimization allow merchants to tweak the conditions of each transaction to lower their interchange rates—which comprise the largest portion of the processing fees.
 This involves sending additional data with every transaction to qualify for lower rates.